 Since indoor air quality is so essential, how do we improve it?
 Through a combination of HVAC optimizations, source controls, and, of course, indoor air quality monitoring, we can manage and track indoor air quality, maximizing employee wellness and even reducing HVAC costs along the way.

 - Employees are far more productive with better indoor air quality.
 Harvard researchers have even found that indoor air quality improvements can boost productivity by 8%, resulting in a $6,500 increase in productivity per year.

 - Implementing an air quality monitoring system demonstrates to your employees that you value their health and safety, shining a positive light on workplace leadership and encouraging employee retainment.

 - Improving indoor air quality can help reduce absenteeism.
-Research on the connection between ventilation rates and absenteeism indicate that absenteeism decreases by 1.6% per person per 2 cfm increase in ventilation, and in a study on day cares, each 1 h⁻¹ increase in air exchange rate resulted in a sick leave decrease by 12%.
+Research on the connection between ventilation rates and absenteeism indicates that absenteeism decreases by 1.6% per person per 2 cfm increase in ventilation, and in a study on daycares, each 1 h⁻¹ increase in air exchange rate resulted in a sick leave decrease by 12%.

 - Indoor air pollutants can create or exacerbate a range of health conditions, including lung and heart disease and asthma, all of which can increase the healthcare costs of employees.

 Not only can air quality monitoring help you identify improvement areas, but it can also help you track any changes you make to boost indoor air quality.
 The data you collect on the way can help demonstrate your commitment to your employees, displaying that your efforts to improve indoor air quality in the workplace are effective and valuable.
 Air quality data can also be used to optimize your HVAC system, making sure indoor air quality remains healthy without unnecessary costs.